-► Latest on BMW-Toyota joint sports car
+► BMW-Toyota joint sports car project

-► Replacement for BMW Z4 and Toyota GT86
+► Replacement for the BMW Z4

-This strategy is designed to lessen any cannibalisation, as has reportedly happened with the Toyobaru - the GT86 and Subaru BRZ twins.
+This strategy is designed to lessen any potential sales cannibalisation, as has reportedly happened with the ‘Toyobaru’ - the GT86 and Subaru BRZ twins.

 Spyshots of new BMW and Toyota sports car